Deadly blast at Austrian gas plant

 Police have cordoned off the area.
 Some victims suffering burns have been airlifted out by helicopter, Austrian ORF news reports.

-"I heard a huge explosion and thought at first it was a plane crash," photographer Thomas Hulik, who lives in a nearby village in Slovakia, told the AFP news agency.
+"I heard a huge explosion and thought at first it was a plane crash," photographer Thomas Hulik, who lives in a nearby village in Slovakia, told AFP news agency.
+"Then I saw an immense ball of flame."

 Gas Connect said the incident should have no effect on gas deliveries to Austria but those to Italy and Croatia might be reduced.

-Meanwhile, Russia's Gazprom Export said it was working to redirect gas flows.
+Meanwhile, Russia's Gazprom Export company said it was working to redirect gas flows.

 It said it was "doing everything possible to secure uninterrupted gas supplies" to customers in the region.